 4. Sexual Misconduct/Assault.
 Is defined as actual or attempted sexual contact with another person without that person's consent- Sexual Assault includes but is not limited to the following:

 1. Intentional and unwelcome touching, coercing, or an attempt to coerce, and forcing;

-2. Involvement in any sexual contact when the victim is able to consent;
+2. Involvement in any sexual contact when the victim is unable to consent, non-consensual sexual contact;

 3. Forcing another individual to touch a person's intimate parts (defined as genital area, groin, inner thigh, buttocks, or breasts);

 4. Sexual intercourse without consent, including acts commonly referred to as "rape".